Assignment: Earth: Isis the Cat casting

 Previously, fans had speculated that the briefly seen human form of the cat Isis was portrayed by actress Victoria Vetri.
 This has been repeated so often that many articles and websites treat it as fact.
-However, Vetri herself confirmed that she was not in the episode.
+However, Vetri confirmed that she was not in the episode.

 Other media

-Characters from the episode have appeared in various non-canon Star Trek works.
+Characters from the episode have appeared in various non-canonical Star Trek works.

 Comic books

 In 2008, IDW Publishing launched an Assignment: Earth five-issue comic book series written and drawn by John Byrne.
 The stories show the characters' lives from 1968 up to 1974, including Seven and Roberta's peripheral involvement in the events of a prior episode, "Tomorrow Is Yesterday" (occurring before "Assignment: Earth" for the Enterprise crew, but after for Seven and Roberta).
 An epilogue set in 2008 depicts an annual reunion between Roberta and Isis (in her humanoid guise) at the Vietnam Veterans Memorial to honor a friend who had been killed in that conflict.

 In 2010, the characters appeared in issues #3 and #4 of Star Trek: Leonard McCoy Frontier Doctor.